EntityGraphQL/EntityGraphQL/docs/docs/serialization-naming/serialization-naming.md

 ## Serialization

 We see how types/fields are named by default above and how to change that.
-Next you may want to change how data comming in or returned is deserialized or serialized.
+Next you may want to change how data coming in or returned is deserialized or serialized.

-You can customise how EntityGraphQL handles de/serialization by registering your own `IGraphQLResponseSerializer` and/or `IGraphQLRequestDeserializer`.
+You can customize how EntityGraphQL handles de/serialization by registering your own `IGraphQLResponseSerializer` and/or `IGraphQLRequestDeserializer`.
 Both should be registered before calling `AddGraphQLSchema()` as it adds the default implementations if not already registered.

 - `IGraphQLRequestDeserializer` - Used to deserialize an incoming `POST` body data into a `QueryRequest` object
 - `IGraphQLResponseSerializer` - Used to serialize a `QueryResult` object into the `Response` stream